-8 - Sine/Cosine output signals
+8 - 1Vpp Sine/Cosine output signals

-Sine/Cosine output signals are only available in SSI (...-BG1-... order code) and BiSS (...-SC1-... order code) models.
+Sine/Cosine output signals are available for SSI (...-BG1-... order code) and BiSS (...-SC1-... order code) models.

 A (COSINE) and B (SINE) signals are to be intended with CW rotation as viewed from the shaft side.
-They provide 1,024 sinusoidal waves per mechanical revolution with amplitude 1Vpp.
+They provide 256 sinusoidal waves per mechanical revolution with amplitude 1Vpp.
 1Vpp output level results from differential signals detection.
 The frequency of output signals is proportional to the rotational speed of the encoder.